 Integrated product development:

 The production support structure shapes work processes in mechanical and plant engineering to a considerable extent.
 While the first components are already in production, together with the customer, designers tweak the fine details - every change may affect upstream or downstream processes, for example, in procurement or logistics.
+Take in consideration a specific ERP for Industrial Machinery.

 A CAD/PLM system directly coupled to the ERP software simplifies coordination with the business divisions and design.